Harry55494/start-page/README.md

-# start page
+# Start Page

-A simple start page, built using Svelte in under a day
+A simple start page, built using Svelte in under a day.
+Contains a customizable name, and different themes for throughout the day